In the classroom, rules help control student behavior and set the tone for effective learning.

 Building a strong work ethic in your students right from the beginning can help them increase their focus.

-This rule talks about developing a positive work ethic in everything from how students participate in class to assignments.
+This rule is about developing a positive work ethic in everything from how students participate in class to how they approach their assignments.

 Specifically, this rule encompasses: